2023 Best Drama & Theater Arts Schools in New York

 The average amount in student loans that theater majors at New York Conservatory for Dramatic Arts take out is $12,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $603.

-Read full report on Drama & Theater Arts at New York Conservatory for Dramatic Arts
+Full Drama & Theater Arts at New York Conservatory for Dramatic Arts Report

-Read full report on Drama & Theater Arts at The Juilliard School
+Full Drama & Theater Arts at The Juilliard School Report

-New York University did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #6 on the list.
-Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.
+With a ranking of #6, New York University did quite well on this year’s best schools for drama and theater arts students.
+Located in the city of New York, NYU is a private not-for-profit college with a very large student population.

 While working on their degree, theater majors at NYU accumulate an average of around $23,236 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,160.

-Ithaca College landed the #7 spot in the 2023 rankings for the best drama and theater arts programs.
-Ithaca is a moderately-sized private not-for-profit school located in the suburb of Ithaca.
+Ithaca College ranked #7 on this year’s Best Drama & Theater Arts Schools in New York list.
+Ithaca is a medium-sized private not-for-profit school located in the suburb of Ithaca.

 Theater majors at Ithaca take out an average of $25,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $685, based on a 10-year repayment plan.

-Vassar College ranked #8 on this year’s Best Drama & Theater Arts Schools in New York list.
-Located in the large suburb of Poughkeepsie, Vassar is a private not-for-profit school with a small student population.
+Vassar College came in at #8 in this year’s edition of the Best Drama & Theater Arts Schools in New York ranking.
+Located in the suburb of Poughkeepsie, Vassar is a private not-for-profit school with a small student population.

 On average, theater graduates from Vassar take out $20,500 in student loans while working on their degree.

-LaGuardia Community College ranked #9 on this year’s Best Drama & Theater Arts Schools in New York list.
-Located in the city of Long Island City, LaGuardia is a public school with a fairly large student population.
+LaGuardia Community College came in at #9 in this year’s edition of the Best Drama & Theater Arts Schools in New York ranking.
+Located in the city of Long Island City, LaGuardia is a public college with a fairly large student population.

 Read full report on Drama & Theater Arts at LaGuardia Community College

 Syracuse University ranked #10 on this year’s Best Drama & Theater Arts Schools in New York list.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a fairly large student population.
+Located in the city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.

 After completing their degree, theater graduates from Syracuse carry an average student debtload of $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,083.